Risk factors for complications during pregnancy include

 If couples have had a neonate with a genetic or chromosomal disorder, genetic screening is recommended.
 If couples have had a neonate with a congenital malformation, genetic screening, high-resolution ultrasonography, and evaluation by a maternal-fetal medicine specialist is recommended.

 Polyhydramnios (excess amniotic fluid) can lead to severe maternal shortness of breath and preterm labor.
 Risk factors include

 Oligohydramnios (deficient amniotic fluid) often accompanies congenital malformations of the fetal urinary tract and severe fetal growth restriction (< 3rd percentile).
 Also, Potter syndrome with pulmonary hypoplasia or fetal surface compression abnormalities may result, usually in the 2nd trimester, and cause fetal death.

-Most cerebral palsy and developmental delay is caused by factors unrelated to a birth injury.
+Most cerebral palsy and neurodevelopmental disorders are caused by factors unrelated to a birth injury.
 Injuries such as brachial plexus damage can result from procedures such as forceps or vacuum extractor delivery but often result from intrauterine forces during labor or malposition during the last weeks of pregnancy.

 |No US brand name|